 The Screenwriting Camp with Professor Michael Wright provides an intensive exploration of the craft of screenwriting along with stimulating group activities and film screenings.
 Students will create their own short screenplays that will be read for family and friends in a script festival on the last day.

 The Filmmaking Camp with videographer Erin McHenry provides students with the opportunity to fully plunge into every aspect of creating short films, along with evening screenings and exciting group activities.
 The camp will culminate in a film festival of the students’ work, screened for family and friends.
-Cameron Buckley (BA ’14) will serve as an additional instructor.
+Cameron Buckley, Assistant Professor of Digital Innovation, The University of Arkansas-Jonesboro, is the co-instructor of the filmmaking camp.

 Days are spent in a workshop setting, with planned evening activities arranged for recreation and further exploration of film.
 Participants must stay on campus in a supervised residence hall during the camp; rooms are shared (males and females are housed on separate floors).
 Each camp has a full-time, qualified student assistant staying with the students in the residence.